Construction Contracts & Service Contracts

 To speak with a federal contract attorney for the next steps, call for a Free Initial Consultation.
 1-866-601-5518.

 Avoid costly legal mistakes during dispute resolution: Watson & Associates’ federal government contract law attorneys assist small and large business leaders in preparing government contract claims that are focused on avoiding costly mistakes and maximizing payment.
 We frequently help contractors to adequately prepare their claims applications and make sure that supporting documentation and explanations are included.
+When uncertain about whether to appeal, our law office helps with the Contract Disputes Act deemed denial if the contracting officer does not respond.

 Over 30 years in federal government procurement: Given our decades of experience working for federal procurement contracting agencies, Contract Disputes Act lawyers at our law firm understand the legal issues and mistakes that government contractors make.
 Given our previous experience working on the government’s side, we are simply in a better position to advocate on your behalf.
 Read our Successful Outcomes to see what we mean.

-With law offices in Washington, DC, and Denver, Colorado, our federal government contract claims appeal attorneys are geographically positioned to help domestic and international US government contractors to navigate through the nuances of helping with the government contract claims process or whether it be a bid protest or claims appeal to CBCA or another appeals court.
+With law offices in Washington, DC, and Denver, Colorado, our federal government contract attorneys are geographically positioned to help domestic and international US government contractors to navigate through the nuances of helping with the government contract claims process or whether it be a bid protest or claims appeal to CBCA or another appeals court.

-- Detailed legal assessments of each case;
+- Detailed legal assessments of each case including construction contracts and service contracts;

 - Legal review for substantive legal merit and likelihood of success;